shauntoomey25/gameframe-docs/03-api.md

 **Notes:**

 This endpoint is used to give the match lock to another player.
 Since only the player in control of the match lock can update the common state, this endpoint is useful for signifying the end of one player's turn and the start of another's turn.
+Note that this event is sent to everyone (i.e. you cannot specify issuedTo at this time).

 --------------------------------------------------